 The team uses more than 30 tons of snow, creating 44 unique guest rooms and suites.
 The hotel walls are four to seven feet thick, and some of the ceilings reach up to 19 feet tall.
 Snow artists create whimsical scenes on the walls, with beautiful designs and scenes.

 More than 500 tons of ice blocks are added to create the crystal-like walls, furniture and decorative fixtures.
 Ice sculptures carve masterpieces from intricate columns to artistic wall pieces.
 Lighting is an ever present design element, and rotating pastel colors reflect on the ice, creating a magical dreamlike appearance.

 Jacques Desbois, CEO of Hôtel de Glace, is the brainchild behind the Ice Hotel.
 Once known as “Mr. Igloo,” he has always been passionate about the ice and snow.
 He started an ecotourism company in 1996 with interactive igloo villages.
 When he heard about the ice hotel that had been built in Sweden, Jacques knew he had found his passion.

 With its snowfall and consistent winter temperatures, Québec City was the perfect location for such a hotel.
 Jacques traveled to Sweden to meet the creators, and then spent years in development.
 His dream of the Québec City Ice Hotel came true when the hotel opened in 2001.

 Though the hotel is stunning in photographs, it is even more magical in person.
-My boyfriend, Ben, and I arrived late at night.
+My husband, Ben, and I arrived late at night.
 A light snow was falling, and the crystal white exterior of the Ice Hotel was almost shocking in the moonlight.

 Instead of checking in, though, we couldn’t stop ourselves from exploring.
 Most of the guests were elsewhere, so we had the main rooms to ourselves.
 We stopped first in the Ice Chapel, where dozens of weddings are held each year.